FedericoRubbi/DSIPTS/README.md

 - **use_bn** =boolean .
 Use or not batch normalization
 - **persistence_weight** = float .
 Penalization weight for persistent predictions
 - **loss_type** = str .
 There are some other metrics implemented, see the [metric section](#metrics) for details
-- **remove_last** = boolean.
-It is possible to subctract the last observation and let the network learn the difference respect to the last value.

 ---
 some are more specific for RNN-CONV architectures: